yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

    ```

-5. Now execute the following command to install JavaScript support for Application Insights via NPM to the web application frontend.
+5. Now using PowerShell, execute the following command to install JavaScript support for Application Insights via NPM to the web application frontend.

     ```bash
     npm install applicationinsights --save